-Year 7 & 8 students at Hunter Christian School begin each day with 30 minutes of PE during Period 1 which is a dedicated session of physical activity.
+Year 7 & 8 students begin each day with 30 minutes of PE during Period 1 which is a dedicated session of physical activity.

 As well as focusing on the core subjects, Year 9 & 10 students continue to enjoy a choice of elective subjects.
-Elective subjects allow students to pursue their particular talents and interests.
-Along with academic focus, Year 9 & 10 students also enjoy a wide variety of experiences across a range of sporting, cultural, community and classroom endeavors.
+Elective subjects allow each child to discover and pursue their particular talents and interests.
+Along with academic focus, Year 9 & 10 students also enjoy a wide variety of hands-on experiences across a range of sporting, cultural, community and classroom endeavours.

-Year 10 students enjoy the opportunity to experience what life after school in the real work place is like during their Work Experience placements in Term 1.
+Year 10 students enjoy the opportunity to experience what life after school in today’s workplace is like during their Work Experience placements in Term 1.

 Year 11 is officially called the Preliminary Year of the Higher School Certificate.
-It is a year of new beginnings in many subjects.
-There is much more choice and responsibility for individual students to manage their own learning.
+It’s a year of new beginnings in many subjects.
+There is much more choice and accountability for individual students to manage their own learning.